Banteay Prey Temple, Siem Reap

 CC BY-SA 2.0 / Stefan Fussan

-Inscriptions on the door jambs and other parts of the site, recorded by Cœdès in the early 1900s and later translated by Soutif, list the names of the builders and the deity worshiped here.
+Inscriptions on door jambs and other parts of the temple were recorded in the early 1900s by Cœdès and later translated by Soutif.
+These texts preserve practical historical information, including names connected with the construction and the deity worshiped at the site.

-On the east side, between the moat and the outer wall, south of the causeway, there are linear remains of another structure made of laterite.
-It is speculated that this could be a Buddhist Terrace from the post-Angkor period, though further research is needed to confirm this.
+On the east side, between the moat and the outer wall (south of the causeway), there are linear laterite remains of another structure.
+It has been proposed that this may be a post-Angkor Buddhist terrace, though the identification remains uncertain.

 What Other Travellers Say...